shalakawires/website-02/blueprint.md

 ### Image Usage
 The application utilizes images for product displays and plant visuals, stored in `public/plant-images/` and `public/product-images/`.

+### Sitemap
+A `sitemap.xml` file has been created in the `public` directory.
+The content has been updated to reflect a simpler structure with only the main domain `https://www.shalakawires.com/` as requested by the user.
+This is to aid search engine crawling and indexing.

 ## Plan for Current Requested Change: Lighthouse Audit Remediation

 The following steps will be taken to address the issues identified in the Lighthouse audit: